hashicorp/terraform-website/content/source/docs/enterprise/integrations/service-now/index.html.md

 ![screenshot: ServiceNow integration comments](./images/service-now-comments.png)

-### Connecting to Terraform Enterprise
+## Connecting to Terraform Enterprise

 -> **Roles Required:** `admin` or `x_terraform.config_user`

 1. Using the left-hand navigation, open the configuration table for the integration to manage the Terraform Enterprise connection.
     - Terraform > Configs
 1. Click on "New" to create a new Terraform Enterprise connection:
-    - Set API Team Token to the Terraform Enterprise [Team Token](../../users-teams-organizations/teams.html) you created earlier.
+    - Set API Team Token to the Terraform Enterprise [Team Token](../../users-teams-organizations/service-accounts.html#team-service-accounts) you created earlier.
-    - If you're using Terraform Enterprise instead of the SaaS version of Terraform Cloud, change Hostname to the hostname of your Terraform Enterprise instance.
+    - Set Hostname to the hostname of your Terraform Enterprise instance.
+(If you're using the SaaS version of Terraform Cloud, this is app.terraform.io.)
     - Set Org Name to the name of the Terraform Enterprise organization you wish to use for new workspaces created by ServiceNow.

 ## Adding the Terraform Service Catalog